You are currently viewing Substitute for Juniper Berries

 Substitute for Juniper Berries

 Juniper berry has four essential uses.
 These uses include; as a spice, as a beverage, as wood for smoking meat for preservation, and as an essential oil.
-But since we are looking at the juniper berry – which is not a real berry but for a fact a cone, we will constrict our argument on the alternatives in the beverage, essential oils, and as a spice.
+But since we are looking at the juniper berry – which is not a real berry but in fact, a cone, we will constrict our argument on the alternatives in the beverage, essential oils, and a spice.

 1. Bay leaves